findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ### Use the Zero, One, Test Workflow
 Let's promote the collimation workflow that is used by Starizona.

-Begin by **ZERO** ing out the Hyperstar system, so there is no gap between the camera side and the telescope side parts of the housing.
+Begin by [Zero Out The Hyperstar](#zero-out-the-hyperstar) system, so there is no gap between the camera side and the telescope side parts of the housing.

 ![Hyperstar housing with no gap](Hyperstar_zeroed.png)